-- Anglers may use up to two lines with two hooks per line. - Setlines, trotlines, or unattended lines are unlawful. - Spearing or archery may be used to take carp, buffalo, sheepshead, dogfish, gar, or quillback from sunrise to sunset May 1, 2009 through February 15, 2010. - Spearing game fish is unlawful. - Dark house, fish house, and shelters see pages 61-65.
+- Anglers may use up to two lines with two hooks per line. - Setlines, trotlines, or unattended lines are unlawful. - Spearing or archery may be used to take carp, buffalo, sheepshead, dogfish, gar, or quillback from sunrise to sunset May 1, 2010 through February 15, 2011.
+The - bowfishing regulations on page 60 are allowed only on Minnesota's portion of the border waters when they differ from those of the border state.
+If the bowfishing regulations are the same then they may be exercised from shore to shore. - Spearing game fish is unlawful. - Dark house, fish house, and shelters see pages 61-65.